boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 So this is getting a bit complex at this point, but hey nothing worth doing is usually easy.
 Before doing anything else lets consider the rotation.

+### Bit Vector Rotation

-Bit vector rotation.
-Because all the examples used in bitfunnel were using the same number of documents to vectors it took a while for this to sink in, as all the examples are a perfect square.
+This took me a bit to understand because all the examples used in bitfunnel were done using the same number of documents to vectors.
 Here is an example of it in ASCII which makes more sense... to me at least.

 Lets consider an index with the following properties.